-Figure 153.
+Figure 178.
 Alarm Status Register (ALM_STATUS)

 7 6 5 4 3 2 1 0

-RESERVED PLL_ALM LINK_ALM REALIGNED_ALM RESERVED CLK_ALM
+RESERVED PLL_ALM LINK_ALM REALIGNED_ALM NCO_ALM CLK_ALM

 R/W-000 R/W-1 R/W-1 R/W-1 R/W-1 R/W-1

-Table 116.
+Table 147.
 ALM_STATUS Field Descriptions

 Bit Field Туре Reset Description 7-5 RESERVED R/W 000 RESERVED 4 PLL_ALM R/W 1 PLL lock lost alarm.
 This bit is set whenever the PLL is not locked.
 Write a 1 to clear this bit.
 3 LINK_ALM R/W 1 Link alarm.
 This bit is set whenever the JESD204B link is enabled, but is not in the DATA_ENC state.
 Write a 1 to clear this bit.
 2 REALIGNED_ALM R/W 1 Realigned alarm.
 This bit is set whenever SYSREF causes the internal clocks (including the LMFC) to be realigned.
-Write a 1 clear this bit.
-1 RESERVED R/W 1 RESERVED 0 CLK_ALM R/W 1 Clock alarm.
+Write a 1 to clear this bit.
+1 NCO_ALM R/W 1 NCO alarm.
+This bit can be used to detect an upset to the NCO phase.
+This bit is set when any of the following occur: The NCOs are disabled (JESD_EN = 0) The NCOs are synchronized (intentionally or unintentionally) Any phase accumulators in channel A do not match channel B Write a 1 to clear this bit.
+0 CLK_ALM R/W 1 Clock alarm.
 This bit can be used to detect an upset to the digital block and JESD204B clocks.
 This bit is set whenever the internal clock dividers for the A and B channels do not match.
 Write a 1 to clear this bit.